Installing Custom Software

 There are very different ways of manually installing software packages, starting from just using a compiler, having a makefile, up to complex build systems.
 A few considerations need to kept in mind while building for our systems:

-- Compilers: different compilers are available and can be loaded by modules.
-Toolchains bundle compiler with additionally libraries and tools, like MPI, FFTW, MKL, see Toolchains.
+• Compilers: different compilers are available and can be loaded by modules.
+Toolchains bundle compiler with additionally libraries and tools, like MPI, FFTW, MKL.
+We advise to always use toolchains instead of compiler modules to eliminate a source of common errors.
 Furthermore, complex algorithms are optimised differently in the compilers.
-It is worthwhile to try and compare multiple compilers.
+It is worthwhile to try and compare multiple toolchains.

-- CPU architectures: since there are different CPU architectures available, applications should be build for the targeted architecture.
+• CPU architectures: since there are different CPU architectures available, applications should be build for the targeted architecture.
 Often significant performance improvements can be obtained compiling for the correct instruction sets.
-Therefore, launch your build processes on the targeted architecture.
+Therefore, launch your build processes on the targeted architecture (i.e., bdw or epyc2).

 One and probably the most used procedure is the GNU configure / make: